zverok/grok-shan-shui/day21.md

 };
 ```

-That would do the "overall structure" for me, even though (even though a temptation, say, to turn `while` into some sequential enumerator is high, I will resist it).
+That would do the "overall structure" for me!
+(Even though though a temptation, say, to turn `while` into some sequential enumerator is high, I will resist it.)
 This would do the day's work, too.
 Tomorrow, the new day.
 One thing to see to on the "global" level is how the smoothness of the transitions is achieved when chunks are put next to each other.
 Should be something simple yet ingenious.